leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3.1.5 get_terminated

-In our model, the run (epoch) will be terminated if all cells are dead and the species has died out.
+In our model, the run (episode) will be terminated if all cells are dead and the species has died out.
 Note that it is a huge difference, if the model is terminated (all cells are dead) or is truncated (simply runs out of max time).

 Replace the default `b_terminated = False` with: